I’m an executive coach, passionate public speaker, energetic storyteller, television pundit, campaigner, writer, actor and social entrepreneur.

 I had my bachelor’s degree in Theatre Arts from the University of Lagos in 2009.
 In 2011, I obtained my Masters’s in Global Governance and Public Policy from Birkbeck College, University of London and a business and executive coaching certification from Meyler Campbell.

 I have over 20 years of experience in advocacy, starting during the HIV/AIDS epidemic in Nigeria in the late 90s

 Between 2014 and 2016, I was a visiting lecturer at Freie University and Humboldt University in Berlin, where I taught “Pre and Post-Colonial Sexual Orientation and Gender Identity in Africa”.

-As a writer, I have written many controversial opinion pieces including; “Men can’t be Feminist”, “I am no longer talking to Black Africans about Race”, “Why It’s So Dangerous To Pretend That Racism Doesn’t Exist” and many others.
+As a writer, I have written many controversial opinion pieces, including; “Men can’t be Feminist”, “I am no longer talking to Black Africans about Race”, “Why It’s So Dangerous To Pretend That Racism Doesn’t Exist” and many others.

-My collection of poetry titled “Who Am I? ” includes: “A note to my father”, “The answer is always there”, “I told them a tale” and “Who Am I?”
+My collection of poetry titled “Who Am I? ” includes: “A note to my father”, “The answer is always there”, “I told them a tale”, and “Who Am I?”

 I consulted for the World Bank on the Economic Impact of Homophobia and served on the Bank advisory board on SOGI.
-I am a fellow of Salzburg Global LGBT Forum, Human Rights Campaign Global Innovator, The Moth Global Fellowship and New Voices at the Aspen Institute.
+I am a fellow of the Salzburg Global LGBT Forum, Human Rights Campaign Global Innovator, The Moth Global Fellowship and New Voices at the Aspen Institute.

-I was second runner-up for Campaigner of the Year at the European Diversity Award 2016, shortlisted for Diversity Role Model – LGBTIQ for the National Diversity awards in 2015 and 2017, and also shortlisted for Roberta Cowell Gay Times Honour.
+I was second runner-up for Campaigner of the Year at the European Diversity Award 2016, shortlisted for Diversity Role Model – LGBTIQ for the National Diversity Awards in 2015 and 2017, and also shortlisted for Roberta Cowell Gay Times Honour.